-The Northwestern Crow that lives on the BC Coast is an awesome bird to observe.
+The Northwestern Crow that lives on the Pacific Northwest Coast is an awesome bird to observe.
 You can see the intelligence in their eyes as they look at you.

 These crows are large black birds with long, solid bills.
-You can tell them apart from the common raven by their smaller size, slightly rounded tails, and high-pitched voices.
+You can tell them apart from the Common Raven by their smaller size, slightly rounded tails, and high-pitched voices.
 The northwestern crow is smaller than the closely related American crow and has huskier voices.

 Many birders believe that the Northwestern Crow is not a true species, but rather, a subspecies of the American crow.
 Northwestern crows are omnivorous and eat a diet of vegetation and animal life.
 They will eat land and marine creatures including fish, snakes, frogs, bird eggs.
 They have also found a source of food in human refuse.
-They will also eat seeds, fruit and carrion.
+Likewise, they will also eat seeds, fruit, and carrion.
 The northwestern crow lives on the Pacific coast from southern Alaska to Washington.

 The Story Of Merlin The Crow